1964 Cadillac Chop Top

 I removed the passenger side valve cover to find a pushrod had popped up out of its hole and become badly bent and mangled in the rocker assembly.
 The other pushrod on that cylinder had its top smashed down.
 Both pushrods were aftermarket, and I found they were also 1/3" too short, which no doubt caused their failure.
 I replaced them, then she had a stuck lifter ticking so I went in again and checked the lifters.
 Then from having the carburetor off twice, the shift regulator got damaged so she wouldn't shift!
 Fortunately I got it all fixed and we went back to cruising around.

-In July 2018, I figured she deserved some TLC and decided to pull the engine and trans for the thorough cleaning, inspecting and fresh gaskets.
+Despite being a commute capable car, in July 2018 I figured she deserved some TLC and decided to pull the engine and trans for a thorough cleaning, inspecting and fresh gaskets.
 Well, one thing led to another and I discovered she had a cracked piston.
-I ended up doing a complete tear down of the engine, sent the block and heads out for machine work, and reassembled the motor in my garage.
-I re-installed the drivetrain in October 2018, but progress was slow until I finally started the motor in April 2019.
-After addressing multiple leaks and doing a brake job in the process, she finally got back on the road September 2019.
+I ended up doing a complete tear down of the engine, and had a local machine shop do a full rebuild: new pistons, valves, cam, pushrods, etc, had the crank balanced, basically no expense spared...
+It was a lengthy process for the machine work, reassembly, and installation, then troubleshooting for leaks, etc - and I even ended up doing a brake job in the process.